 Prunes are dried plums, and plums were one of the first domesticated fruits in human civilizations.
 Their origin traces to eastern Europe and the Caucasus.
 Not all plums can be dried into prunes.
 A specific type of plums is required for this process which does not get fermented during the drying process.
 Prunes are also known as dried plums which were renamed by the FDA.

 Figs have a shorter shelf life than prunes because they ripen sooner.

 Figs may be eaten raw or dry, and they are also used to make jam.

-Dried figs are used in a variety of ways, including as a garnish or topper on European fusion salads.
+Dried figs are used in various ways, including as a garnish or topper on European fusion salads.

 The sugar and calorie content of fig jam must be considered while eating it.

-In this article, we are going to compare figs to prunes according to their difference in nutritional content, weight loss and diet effects, and health impacts.
+In this article, we will compare figs to prunes according to their difference in nutritional content, weight loss and diet effects, and health impacts.

 Nutritional data comparison

 In this part of the article, we are going to compare common figs and dried prunes.
 The nutritional content of dried prunes differs from that of common plums as they are dehydrated; their mass is mostly composed of macronutrients and micronutrients.
 As the data shows, in 100g of each fruit, 80g are water in figs, and 30g are water in dried prunes.

 Prunes are higher in calories compared to figs. As mentioned above, the prunes are dried, they contain less water than figs. The difference in calories is 3.5 times more in prunes than figs.